Yes, this program requires no work experience and you are eligible to apply.

 No educational background is necessary.
 Anyone with disabilities who is willing to become a leader in his/her community can apply for the program as long as they have communication skills in Japanese, English or Sign Language (Japanese or American).

-You need to be between 18 and 29 years of age to apply for the program.
+You need to be between 18 and 35 years of age as of the deadline for submission of application form.

 The purpose of the program is to give a training opportunity to young and highly motivated people who might not have had much experience but wish to become leaders in the future.
 With this aim, the age criterion was set up by the Executive Committee.